Hiking to Ramsey Cascades helped me realize that I love 8 mile hikes. They’re sort of my sweet spot in terms of distance.

 Don’t get me wrong.
 I love me a shorter hike.
-They’re ideal to get the heart rate up and enjoy some time outdoors – preferably with a waterfall or sweeping mountain view.
 But y’all, I also love a challenge and feel like I’m stretching myself around that 8-mile mark.

-When I learned that the hike to Ramsey Cascades in the Smoky Mountains is exactly 8 miles roundtrip, I cheered.
-(Silently, but still.)
-I also bumped it to the top of my hiking list and made it happen that same weekend.
+When I learned that the hike to Ramsey Cascades in the Smoky Mountains is exactly 8 miles roundtrip, I bumped it to the top of my hiking list and made it happen that same weekend.

 Driving to Ramsey Cascades Trailhead